Kalman filter

 The algorithm works via a two-phase process: a prediction phase and an update phase.
 In the prediction phase, the Kalman filter produces estimates of the current state variables, including their uncertainties.
 Once the outcome of the next measurement (necessarily corrupted with some error, including random noise) is observed, these estimates are updated using a weighted average, with more weight given to estimates with greater certainty.
 The algorithm is recursive.
 It can operate in real time, using only the present input measurements and the state calculated previously and its uncertainty matrix; no additional past information is required.

-Optimality of Kalman filtering assumes that errors have a normal (Gaussian) distribution.
+Optimality of Kalman filtering assumes that errors have a zero mean normal (Gaussian) distribution.
 In the words of Rudolf E. Kálmán, "The following assumptions are made about random processes: Physical random phenomena may be thought of as due to primary random sources exciting dynamic systems.
 The primary sources are assumed to be independent gaussian random processes with zero mean; the dynamic systems will be linear."
-Regardless of Gaussianity, however, if the process and measurement covariances are known, then the Kalman filter is the best possible linear estimator in the minimum mean-square-error sense, although there may be better nonlinear estimators.
+Regardless of Gaussianity, however, if the process and measurement covariances are known and mean is zero, then the Kalman filter is the best possible linear estimator in the minimum mean-square-error sense, although there may be better nonlinear estimators.
 It is a common misconception (perpetuated in the literature) that the Kalman filter cannot be rigorously applied unless all noise processes are assumed to be Gaussian.

 Extensions and generalizations of the method have also been developed, such as the extended Kalman filter and the unscented Kalman filter which work on nonlinear systems.
 The basis is a hidden Markov model such that the state space of the latent variables is continuous and all latent and observed variables have Gaussian distributions.
 Kalman filtering has been used successfully in multi-sensor fusion, and distributed sensor networks to develop distributed or consensus Kalman filtering.